-Both A and B workouts rely on the BSS or lunges to work out your legs.
-They are a good way to build strength and stability before you progress to something heavier weight and higher intensity like squats.
+Both A and B workouts rely on the BSS or lunges to tone and build bigger quads.
+They are a good way to build strength and stability before you progress to something heavier weight and higher intensity like doing 1000 squats a day.

 If you have trouble with the Bulgarian split squats, lunges are a slightly easier version to try out as you have more stability with both feet on the floor.

 The seated shoulder press is one of the best shoulder training exercises you can do (other shoulder strength building exercises include, the seated tricep press, the military press, and the Zottman curl,) .
 You’ll just need a seat, and some dumbbells.